GAIGResearch/AIGD2/index.md

  - Final version of the paper: 60%

 **Quiet Room:**
-We have booked an additional room, Bancroft 1.02.6A (two floors below), which you can use at your disposal as a quiet room.
+You can use Diego's room, CS.301(near reception), at your disposal as a quiet room.